evercode1/package-for-views/packages/evercode1/view-maker/README.md

 ```
 php artisan make:views {ModelName} {MasterPageName} {TemplateType} {IndexOnly=false}
 ```
 The last argument is optional and indicates that you only want the index view in the view folder.
-By default it is false, so unless you indicate otherwise, you will get all the views.
+By default it is false, which means it's an optional argument, so if you leave it off entirely, you get all the views.
 If you do wish to use that option, you must enter the word 'index' as your last argument, no quotes.

 Before running make:views, at a minimum, you should already have your model, route and controller created.
 As an alternative to doing that manually, you can use **ViewMaker's** **[make:crud](#makecrud)** to do it for you.
 Or